EVHaste/haste-makes-waste/_posts/2023-10-23-revita-refocused.markdown

 ---
 {:style="color:gray; font-size: 95%;"}
-We very much appreciate all your questions (By we, I mean Ben and the Publisher) but we are unable to provide some answers as they require a lot more explanation that neither the Developer nor the Publisher are comfortable with answering.
+"We very much appreciate all your questions (By we, I mean Ben and the Publisher) but we are unable to provide some answers as they require a lot more explanation that neither the Developer nor the Publisher are comfortable with answering.

 {:style="color:gray; font-size: 95%;"}
 However, you'll be happy to hear that after your email and the community outpour, the Dev and the Publisher have picked up conversations regarding a potential release again, so there might be a positive surprise waiting in the future.
 Both the Developer and the Publisher only want the best for the game, the teams involved and its community, but at the end of the day it is also a business and since the project involves a lot of parties with various required and non required involvement which can become very complex, very quickly.
 We have listened intently to the vast outpour and support of the community and are trying our best to make something happen, though we hope it is understandable, that we can't make any promises as of now, since the original issues mentioned in the original post haven't vanished and things need to be properly figured out first.